-Question: Should adults with ITP and a platelet count of $<20 \times 10^9$ /L who are asymptomatic or have mild mucocutaneous bleeding be treated as an outpatient or admitted to the hospital?
+Question: Should adults with ITP and a platelet count of $<20 \times 10^9 / L$ who are asymptomatic or have mild mucocutaneous bleeding be treated as an outpatient or admitted to the hospital?

-Question: Should adults with ITP and a platelet count of $\ge 20 \times 10^9$ /L who are asymptomatic or have minor mucocutaneous bleeding be treated as an outpatient or admitted to the hospital?
+Question: Should adults with ITP and a platelet count of $\geq 20 \times$ 109/L who are asymptomatic or have minor mucocutaneous bleeding be treated as an outpatient or admitted to the hospital?